Recently I was in a conversation about meeting deadlines with a group of Service Providers.

 However far down I dig into my professional trunk, when I have to work for a difficult client, my human nature wins.
-And so, I begin meeting any deadlines concerning that client with a healthy dose of procrastination (sigh!)
+And so, I begin the process of working for that client with a healthy dose of procrastination (sigh!)
 As you can imagine, that make achieving any timeline, all the more difficult.

 About two years ago, I was the Capacity Building Consultant on an IDB-sponsored project for a small organisation in the agriculture sector.

-I have a strong background in the not-for-profit sector, especially in the capacity building niche.
+I have a strong background in the not-for-profit sector, especially in the capacity building niche, hence my selection.

-Apart from planting some pawpaw seeds and having the giant African snails eat the plants as soon as they were 1.7 inches long, my background in agriculture was minimal.
+On the other hand, apart from planting some pawpaw seeds and having the giant African snails eat the plants as soon as they were 1.7 inches tall, my background in agriculture was almost non-existent.

-When you have not done a particular type of work before, or if you have not worked in a certain sector before, meeting deadlines on a project will be challenging.
+When you have not done a particular type of work before, or if you have not worked in a certain sector, meeting deadlines on a project will be challenging.
 And you cannot ignore this when you’re setting those deadlines.

 On the other hand, when I have a healthy balance on my checkbook, I feel I can buy just a little, little bit of procrastination.